CalissaT/ws/_pages/blog.md

 Now, this doesn't sound like a very productive way to go through a computer science class, but as the class progressed, I slowly began learning more and more.
 Although I am no Anthony (an absolute legend), there were days when I made something good enough to make me feel like I was.

 As the AP test approached, I genuinely thought I was going to fail because I was pretty incompetent and didn't understand major concepts on College Board.
 So, I went on the grind, and started watching more CB videos and doing thorough test corrections on the practice AP tests we did in class.
+I got a 5 on the exam which was kind of a shocker

+### APCSA

+Week 0:

+I struggled to download literally everything because my computer is like jacked and just hates me.

+Week 1:

+After thinking I successfully downloaded everything, I realized my Java Kernel was broken and I had to go through this very long and painful process to fix it.
+In that process, I broke a lot of other things, which Mr. M so kindly fixed for me

+Week 2:

+I honestly don't really understand what is going on right now.
+Java is significantly more confusing than Python and it lowkey hurts my brain.
+Doing the code.org lessons kind of helped, but I'm definitely struggling a lot.